UIC Barcelona holds a conference to fight the stigma surrounding mental illness

 In addition, Ramon Frexes, director of Institutional Relations and Corporate Social Responsibility at Janssen, referred to the affective-effective model based on the principles of “care and cure”.
 “It is important to get closer to patients, as part of a relationship based on trust and empathy, in efforts to increase their well-being and deliver better health outcomes”, he explained.
 In this sense, some of the guidelines included in this model, such as the “social normalisation of the illness”, the “reciprocal doctor-patient relationship” and “training and communication with people”, are particularly important when treating patients with mental illness.

-In addition to the director of the documentary, Sebastián Álvaro, other conference participants included journalist Sílvia Cóppulo, who spoke about "Stigmatisation in health communication", and Itziar Ceballos, manager of the Biscay Association of Family Members and Persons with Mental Illness (AVIFES), who discussed the project’s overall objectives and how the project has been undertaken in a talk entitled “Dare to live".
+In addition to the co-writer of the documentary, Sebastián Álvaro, other conference participants included journalist Sílvia Cóppulo, who spoke about "Stigmatisation in health communication", and Itziar Ceballos, manager of the Biscay Association of Family Members and Persons with Mental Illness (AVIFES), who discussed the project’s overall objectives and how the project has been undertaken in a talk entitled “Dare to live".
 The event also featured Cristina Molina, director of the Government of Catalonia’s Master Plan for Mental Health and Addictions, who talked about government responsibility as regards contributions to the social integration of people with mental illness, among others.

 Documentary: "¿Y si te dijeran que puedes?"

 The documentary “¿Y si te dijeran que puedes?” tells the story of five people with schizophrenia who climbed to the top of Naranjo de Bulnes (2,519 metros) in 2016, with the help of distinguished mountain climbers Juanjo San Sebastián and Juanito Oiarzabel.
-The film was directed by Sebastián Álvaro, director of the television show "Al filo de lo imposible" de TVE for 30 years.
+The film was directed by Javier Álvaro, son of Sebastián Álvaro, director of the television show "Al filo de lo imposible" de TVE for 30 years.
 The documentary, shot with a view to fighting the stigma surrounding people with mental illness and their family members, was nominated for six Goya Awards in this year’s edition (Best Film, Best New Director, Best Original Screenplay, Best Cinematography, Best Editing and Best Documentary).